abevol/KingdomMod/Readme.md

 ## Hotkeys

 1. `M` Display the map overlay
-2. `F` Show the full map (Not recommended, it will reduce the fun of the game)
+2. `Ctrl + F` Show the full map (Not recommended, it will reduce the fun of the game)
 3. `F5` Reload saved game (without exiting game)
 4. `F8` Save game (without exiting game)